Digital-Theatre/help/authentication.md

 ## Recommended authentication methods

 Use of Single Sign On (SSO) or Username and Password are preferred as both provide:

 * the most security to your users
 * minimisation of the administrative and support burden to your organisation
 * re-assurance that the quality of experience is not diminished by intermediaries

 ### Single Sign On (SSO) using your Identity Provider (IdP)

-1. This allows you to use your existing authentication solution - including UK Federation, OpenAthens, Google or Shibboleth - where you authenticate your users, and provide an assertion to Digital Theatre+ that the user is permitted access
+1. This allows you to use your existing authentication solution.
+Any authentication solution that is compliant with SAML 2 can be used - including UK Federation, OpenAthens, Google, Azure Active Directory or Shibboleth
 2. The process for setting this up is described in [setting up single sign on](Setting-up-Single-Sign-On-(SSO))

 ### Username and password